 Board Certified, Super Lawyers with a Track Record of Verdicts and Settlements

-At Williams and Brown, LLP, Dale Williams and Laura Brown have represented families in serious injury and wrongful death cases for more than 30 years.
-We have the legal qualifications, experience and a proven track record in these types of cases.
-We are both
+At Brown Trial Firm, LLP, Laura Brown has represented families in serious injury and wrongful death cases for over 25 years.
+She has the legal qualifications, experience and a proven track record in these types of cases.
+She is:

 - Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization

-- Professors at Baylor Law School teaching law students Personal Injury Trial Law.
-In addition, Laura Brown teaches an advanced course to third year law students on how to try cases in a courtroom.
+- Adjunct Professor at Baylor Law School teaching law students Personal Injury Trial Law and an advanced course to third year law students on how to try cases in a courtroom.